 - Transfer Student Services is a student-centered office aiding a successful transition to Western Michigan University for students coming from other institutions.
 The office seeks to effectively enhance the academic success of the transfer student population.

-- First Year Experience is dedicated to providing guidance and support to new Broncos and their families for a successful beginning at WMU.
-FYE coordinates New Student Orientation, Fall Welcome, and First-Year Seminar opportunities that empower students to thrive at WMU.
+- The Office of Student Transitions is dedicated to providing guidance and support to new Broncos and their families for a successful beginning at WMU.
+Student transitions coordinates New Student Orientation, Fall Welcome, and First-Year Seminar opportunities that empower students to thrive at WMU.

 PARENTS AND FAMILIES